Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Inelastic Constitutive Kolmogorov–Arnold Networks (iCKANs)

 \subsubsection{Feature dependency}

-The appropriate functional form of the elastic and inelastic potential generally depend on material descriptors such as composition, microstructure, or processing conditions.
-We collect this information in a feature vector $\vec{f}$ and augment the arguments of both the elastic and inelastic potentials as
+The appropriate functional form of the free energy and dissipation potential generally depend on material descriptors such as composition, microstructure, or processing conditions.
+We collect this information in a feature vector $\vec{f}$ and augment the arguments of both the elastic and dissipation potentials as

-This feature is solely non-mechanical and neither the elastic potential nor the inelastic potential is convex with respect to it.
+This feature is solely non-mechanical and neither the free energy nor the dissipation potential is convex with respect to it.